-Additional seasoning like parsley or oregano if needed
+Additional seasonings like parsley or oregano if needed.

-- Place 4 Tbsp butter alternative in cast iron pan or other large sauce pan on low/medium heat.
+- Place 4 Tbsp butter alternative in a cast iron pan or another large saucepan on low/medium heat.

 - Once onions are translucent, or change color to more of a clear color, add the mushrooms and mix into the melted buttery mixture of onions and garlic.
 If it is really sizzling, turn the heat down a bit and allow the mushrooms to cook about 4 minutes, stirring periodically.